d3s-trento/contiki-uwb/examples/deployment/README.md

 * `node-map.c` containing node's addresses and the corresponding logical id

-* in order to run the `deployment-test` project the `project-conf.h` file should be created too.

 Insert the ID and the corresponding MAC address of nodes deployed to the `deployment_id_addr_list` array.